Chevrolet Triax

 The Chevrolet Triax is a concept sport utility vehicle created by Chevrolet.
-It was shown at the 2000 North American International Auto Show.
+It was shown at the 1999 Tokyo Motor Show and the 2000 North American International Auto Show.

 The Triax uses a 0.66 liter V3 engine with normal aspiration and induction.
 It featured an AWD automatic transmission with a total of four gears.
 The Triax has three different propulsion systems.
 It allows the driver switch between four-wheel-drive electric, four-wheel-drive hybrid electric, or two-wheel-drive internal combustion.